 Students will learn and practice all aspects of film productions, including cinematography, lighting, directing, screenwriting, sound recording, editing, effects, and pre-production.
-Students must be self-motivated and are expected to write and direct their own films, as well as happily perform a variety of jobs on set on other students' films, including acting.
-They must be able to work effectively with others, to direct their own sets and work under other directors.
-Students who have already taken Film 11 will continue to further develop their skills in Film 12 with some higher expectations, and are expected to take more of a guiding and leadership role to the other students.
+Students must be self-motivated and are expected to write and direct their own films, as well as happily perform a variety of jobs on set on other students' films, including

-YEARBOOK Graphic Production 11 (MGRPR11)
+YEARBOOK 10-12 (MGRPR11)

-Creating the yearbook.
-Open to grades 10-12.
-The first year a student (any grade) is in yearbook they will take Graphic Production 11.
-Yearbook runs like a company: there are needs for graphic designers, photographers, editors, journalists, marketers, organizers, business people, encouragers, and layout artists.
-Most people will do a variety of tasks.
-Creativity, reliability, and being a self-starter are highly valued.
-Students will develop skills around time management, communication, creative problem solving, working with others, taking criticism, responsibility to a group, and contribution to the school.
-Students will develop numerous pieces of work, reflect on their work and the work of others in order to offer suggestions, and will work independently, in small teams, and as part of the entire group.
-(Prerequisite: With an important project to the school at stake, and deadlines with financial penalties, students must have a good work ethic to be considered for the course.)
-Students must be organized, self-directed and possess a strong work ethic to be successful.
+Yearbook runs like a company: there are jobs for graphic designers, photographers, editors, journalists, marketers, organizers, business people, encouragers, and layout artists.
+Most students will learn and do a variety of tasks.
+Yearbookers will work independently, in small teams, and as part of the entire group.
+Being reliable, creative, and friendly are highly valued.
+Students will develop skills around time management communication creative problem solving, working with others, and receiving criticism, reflection, responsibility to a group, and contribution to the school.
+Students will develop numerous pieces of work, reflect on their work and the work of others in order to offer suggestions.
+With an important project to the school at stake and deadlines with financial penalties, students must be organized self directed and possess a strong work ethic to be successful.
+An application form will be available in April.
+Second and Third year yearbookers are expected to take a leadership role, especially in mentoring the new yearbook students.
+They will have opportunities to apply to be an Editor in Charge of a particular area or skill.
+The leadership team will be involved in planning and running the Yearbook class.
+Students will examine other yearbooks (including past Sand's yearbooks) to suggest improvements and identify successful components.
+They will seek inspiration and ideas for theme and design elements, and guide the